Best Brokers For Low Spreads 2025

 Types Of Spreads

 • Fixed: These are spreads that remain the same regardless of changes in the market.
-Fixed spreads help traders calculate their potential profit before trading, and can also save traders’ money in markets that have a lot of price fluctuation.
+Fixed spread brokers help traders calculate their potential profit before trading, and can also save traders’ money in markets that have a lot of price fluctuation.
 However, for stable markets, fixed spreads are not always helpful and can sometimes even cut into profits due to their unchanging position.

 • Variable/Floating: The opposite of fixed spreads, variable spreads change with market conditions.
 When prices are less volatile and markets are more liquid, brokers will offer tighter spreads.
 When prices are more volatile and the markets are less liquid, the spread will be wider.

-What Affects Spreads?
+What Affects The Spread?

 • Volatility: The volatility of an asset’s price creates confusion between buyers and sellers on what the actual underlying price should be.
 This instability causes bigger spreads.
 Traders can expect to see wider spreads on cryptocurrency and volatile forex pairs, whereas brokers with low spreads will typically offer the best price quotes on stable assets like gold.